All Episodes

 Speaker 1 (01:09:19):

-Man, to see some things we probably never would have seen.
+Man to see some things we probably never would have seen.
 Yeah,

-people probably never wouldn't have missed.
+some people I probably never wouldn't have missed.

 Speaker 2 (01:09:28):